 Birmingham is an often-overlooked gem.
-Less than 90 minutes from London by train, the ‘capital of the Midlands’ is super accessible and has a huge amount to offer that may surprise you if you only know it as an industrial city.
+Less than 90 minutes from London by train, the ‘capital of the Midlands’ is accessible and has a lot of surprises.

 One unsung cultural highlight is Birmingham’s thriving art scene.
-It's home to a vibrant community of artists and a bunch of awesome galleries that feature some of the most diverse exhibitions in the UK.
+It's home to a vibrant community of local artists and a bunch of galleries that feature some of the most diverse exhibitions in the UK.
 Here are 5 artistic destinations you must see on your trip to the city!

 Offering free entry to all, Ikon is a charity that aims to encourage public engagement with art, describing itself as the “antithesis of exclusive art establishments and galleries.”

-There are daily Spotlight Tours showcasing key works in the current exhibition.
-There's also a large education programme for children, with regular family days and workshops available throughout its events calendar.
+There are daily Spotlight Tours showcasing key works in the current exhibition and a large education programme for children, with regular family days and workshops available throughout its events calendar.

 With a constantly changing programme of exhibitions from the best of global contemporary art icons, Ikon is a must-see attraction for the discerning art-lover.